aj0strow/webstomp/README.md

 })
 ```

 Ok, you're bored.
 I get it.
-Bear with me.
+We're just getting started tho.

 ### Session

-Sockets are pretty basic though, we can do better.
+Sockets are pretty basic.
+You want more power.
 STOMP sessions make some assumptions to provide convenience.
 It encodes js objects and arrays as JSON and adds headers, and writes js errors as error packets.

-You can send frames by verb for a shorter method call.
+You can send frames by command name for a shorter method call as well.

 ```js
 var {Session} = require("stomp")